 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to meet an obligation.
-Credit risk arises from cash and cash equivalents, contractual cash flows of debt investments carried at amortised cost as well as credit exposures to outstanding receivables.
+Credit risk arises from cash and cash equivalents, contractual cash flows of debt investments carried at amortised cost.